jborsecnik/IntuneDocs/intune/android-kiosk-settings.md

 9. Under **Assign to**, choose **Selected groups**.
 10. Choose **Select groups to include** > choose the device group that you created for your kiosk devices > **Select**.

-> [!NOTE]
-> The Managed Home Screen app doesn't have to be added to the multi-app kiosk profile.

 ## Restrict a kiosk device to a set of apps or web links

 If a kiosk device's restriction profile is set to **Kiosk mode** = **multi-app kiosk**, users can only access the limited number of apps that you configure.
 You can also define a set of web links that users can visit.
 When the policy is applied, users see icons for the permissible apps on the home screen.